Accepting PhD Students

 I have undertaken consultancy work including impact noise assessment, road traffic noise, building sound insulation, determination of sound pressure levels emitted by control panels under vibration, measuring the absorption and transmission loss of porous materials, monitoring noise at festival and noise mapping of events.

 I am an Editorial Board Member for Journal of Applied Acoustics.
-I am a reviewer for Journal of Applied Acoustics, and Journal of the Acoustical Society of America.
+I am a EPSRC Grant Reviewer, and a reviewer for Journal of Applied Acoustics, and Journal of the Acoustical Society of America.
 I have organised and chaired webinars and workshops, and also chaired some conference session at acoustics conferences.

 I have supervised several PhD students and research assistants.